Undergraduate Transfer Admissions

 |Step 1||Step 2||Step 3|

-Schedule a consultation with a Site Director or national representative.
+Schedule a consultation with a Site Director or customer service representative.

 ||Have your transcripts reviewed.||

 Note: On the application, you must select a location under "Which campus do you plan to attend?" even if you will be taking classes online.
 Select the appropriate geographic area for your "campus", and then select the closest ODU DL site based on our zip code location tool.
 If you are not in VA, AZ, or WA, your location will be "In USA not at ODU site".

 Virginia Community College Students + ODU

 Old Dominion University and the Virginia Community College System (VCCS) have a Guaranteed Admission Agreement designed to let qualified VCCS students make a seamless transfer to Old Dominion.